France urges WHO chief to keep pledge on fighting sex abuse

 Malick Coulibaly, a member of the panel that issued the report, said investigators uncovered a total of nine rape allegations.

-In an internal e-mail to WHO staff following the report’s release and obtained by The Associated Press, Tedros expressed a commitment to “shifting to a victim and survivor-centered approach” when it comes to sexual abuse and exploitation.
+In an internal e-mail to WHO staff following the report’s release and obtained by The Associated Press, Tedros acknowledged WHO’s past failures to address sex abuse problems.

-He also said he would act to address management and staff failures, and launch a “wholesale reform of our structures and culture to address SEA (sexual exploitation and abuse).”
+“We know the work we do in health emergencies is complex and dangerous,” he wrote.
+“But this is no excuse for sexual exploitation and abuse of the communities we serve, and no excuse for managerial inaction and delay.”

-At the same time, Tedros acknowledged that WHO wasn’t always sure what sexual abuse was.
+Tedros also said that WHO wasn’t always sure what sexual abuse was.

-“It is our responsibility to learn about what constitutes SEA, and how to prevent it,” he wrote in the e-mail sent jointly with WHO Africa’s regional director, Matshidiso Moeti.
+“It is our responsibility to learn about what constitutes (sexual exploitation and abuse), and how to prevent it,” he wrote in the e-mail sent jointly with WHO Africa’s regional director, Matshidiso Moeti.
 “I remind you that all personnel are obliged to report any suspicions they may have.”

+Earlier this year, during a closed-door meeting with WHO member states, Tedros described the agency’s response to the Congo sex allegations as “slow.”

-In the independent report that Tedros commissioned, experts said WHO often dismissed claims of sexual abuse unless they were made in writing.
+The authors of the independent report that Tedros commissioned said that WHO often dismissed claims of sexual abuse unless they were made in writing.

 The AP found in a May investigation that senior management was informed in emails of multiple cases of alleged sexual abuse, but that little was done.
 One of the managers who was told of the incidents was subsequently promoted.